School uniform is compulsory for all students in Years 7 to 11.

 The following are not permitted: fake tan; highlighter and bronzer; nail varnish and Shellac/acrylic nails; HD brows; false lashes; mascara.

-The judgement as to whether the make-up is considered ‘subtle’ or not will be made by the staff and not the pupil.
+The judgement as to whether the make-up is considered ‘subtle’ will be made by the staff and not the pupil.
 Any pupil who is judged to be wearing inappropriate make-up will be asked to remove it.
 Continual infringements of the policy may result in the pupil being asked to wear no make-up at all in the future.

 |JEWELLERY||The only jewellery permitted is a single, plain gold or silver stud earring in the ear (only one earring per ear).
 No other piercings are permitted.|